Yamaha YZF-R15: Specifications

-The engine for the first and second iteration (v2.0) was a 149.8 cc single cylinder four-stroke engine with four valves and a single overhead camshaft.
+The engine for the first and second iteration (v2.0) was a 149.5 cc single cylinder four-stroke engine with four valves and a single overhead camshaft.
 The bore and stroke were 57.0 × 58.7 mm.
 This engine had a claimed 12.2 kW of power at 8,500 rpm and 14.5 Nm of torque at 7,500 rpm.
 The radiator is placed in the front of the engine with a fan behind it.
 The coolant reserve is on the left side up and behind the radiator.
 The transmission is a return type six-speed with a constant mesh wet multi-plate clutch.

 For the first and second iteration, the bike had a 270 mm single disc with dual piston calipers in the front and a 220 mm single disc single piston caliper at the rear, both the brake systems being made by Nissin of Japan.
-The front suspension was a twin telescopic fork and the rear is a linked type single shock suspension.
+The front suspension was a twin telescopic fork, and the rear is a linked type of single shock suspension.
 The bike has dual headlights like the other bikes of the YZF-R series.

-For the 2017 update, the bike has a newer 155.1 cc engine.
+For the 2017 update, the bike now has a new 155.1 cc engine.
 The bore and stroke are 58.0 × 58.7 mm.
-This engine also get Variable Valve Actuation (VVA) technology and has a claimed 14.2 kW of power at 10,000 rpm and 14.7 Nm of torque at 8,500 rpm.
+This engine also gets Variable Valve Actuation (VVA) technology and has a claimed 14.2 kW of power at 10,000 rpm and 14.7 Nm of torque at 8,500 rpm.
 The front disc is larger than the previous iteration, with a measured 282 mm.
 The front suspension is now an inverted twin telescopic fork.
 This iteration also features assist and slipper clutch.

 v2.0

-The YZF-R15 v2.0 had undergone changes as compared to the previous version in the cases of the engine control unit (ECU), swingarm, drivetrain unit, split-seat design, higher seat height, LED tail light, wider tires, larger gear ratio (15/47), longer wheelbase, rear mudguard, and redesigned middle and tail section.
-The engine performance was largely similar, still having a six-speed transmission and a linked type single shock suspension added on the back.
+The YZF-R15 v2.0 had undergone changes as compared to the previous version in the cases of the engine control unit (ECU), swingarm, drivetrain unit, split-seat design, higher seat height, LED taillight, wider tires, larger gear ratio (15/47), longer wheelbase, rear mudguard, and redesigned middle and tail section.
+The engine performance was largely similar, still having a six-speed transmission and a linked type of single shock suspension added on the back.

 In India, another variation of the YZF-R15 v2.0 was also introduced, named YZF-R15S.
 This model is largely similar to standard YZF-R15 v2.0 except for a flatter single seat, different tail lamp and rear mudguard.

-An unfaired, or streetfighter/naked bike, variation of the YZF-R15 v2.0, called the M-Slaz (also called Xabre in Indonesia; TFX150 in the Philippines and Vietnam), is made in Thailand, Indonesia, and Vietnam.
+An unfaired, or streetfighter/naked bike, variation of the YZF-R15 v2.0, called the M-Slaz (also called Xabre in Indonesia; TFX 150 in the Philippines and Vietnam), is made in Thailand, Indonesia, and Vietnam.The Yamaha YZF-R15 Version 2.0 is a sportbike that was launched by Yamaha in 2011.
+It is the second iteration of the R15 series and brought several improvements over the first version.
+Here are the key features and specifications of the R15 Version 2.0: